AY UP LADS! - A REYT GUD TIME BY GUM IN`T YOLKSHIRE!!

 0 places left

-Get away for a TWO night weekend break in the Heart of the South Yorkshire Pennines at an amazing price in a refurbished 16th century Manor House!
+Get away for a weekend break in the Heart of the South Yorkshire Pennines in a refurbished 16th century Manor House!

-Marty, Jason & James look forward to welcoming you to YHA Mankinholes for an Easter Extravaganza where "Bronte Country" meets the "God`s Own Country" film set.
+Marty, Jason & James look forward to welcoming you to YHA Mankinholes where "Bronte Country" meets the "God`s Own Country" film set.

 Mankinholes is a small stone hamlet nestled at the foot of the iconic Stoodley Pike and halfway between the classic and characterful Pennine towns of Todmorden and Hebden Bridge that are linked by the Rochdale Canal.
 All around are typical millstone grit High Moors evocative of where Heathfield and Cathy roamed and romanced - and, for that matter, Johnny & Gheorghe!!
 Mankinholes is an unusual name of Celtic origin meaning place of fierce wild men!! - We can only hope!?